learning-zone/javascript-basics/README.md

 <br/>

-## Q. Explain how prototypal inheritance works?
+## Q 13.1.
+Explain how prototypal inheritance works?

 The Prototypal Inheritance is a feature in javascript used to add methods and properties in objects.
 It is a method by which an object can inherit the properties and methods of another object.